AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 1. Select the **[!UICONTROL NmsPipeline_Config]** option.

 1. In the **[!UICONTROL Value (long text)]** field, you can paste the following JSON code, which specifies two triggers.
-You need to make sure to remove comments.
+Make sure to remove comments.

     ```json
     {